Viva Biotech Launches The AI-Driven Drug Discovery Platform, Transforming New Drug R&D Logic, Enabling One-Stop Innovative Drug Discovery

 New Biologics Design Workflow

-Viva Biotech adopts an AI-driven antibody discovery workflow that takes a completely different route by starting with AI-generated sequences.
+Viva Biotech adopts an AI-driven antibody discovery workflow that takes a completely different route by starting with AI-generated sequences, rather than relying on traditional methods like animal immunization, which typically takes at least 2–3 months, or in vitro display.
 This new approach begins with AI-generated antibody sequences, a process that takes less than a week.
 Since these are data-driven and structure-driven rational designs, it greatly reduces the total number of sequences to be expressed (down from 10^9 in the case of phage display) and provides the foundation of a closed-loop learning.
 The lab validation step can be finished within a couple of weeks, and swift experimental feedback can be used to improve the model.
 The entire iteration takes less than a month, and the model refinement ensures a higher success rate in the next round.

+Dr. Qian highlighted two additional advantages of this approach over conventional screening processes such as phage or yeast display:

 Three Powerful Modules Shaping a New Era of AI-Driven Drug Discovery